 Rule 43.4

-The international search report is drawn up in the language in which the international application to which it relates is to be published, provided that or, if a translation into another language was transmitted under Rule 23.1(b) (see paragraph ) and the International Searching Authority so wishes, in the language of that translation.if the international application is to be published in the language of a translation furnished under Rule 12.4 which is not accepted by the International Searching Authority and the Authority so wishes, the international search report and any declaration made under Article 17(2)(a) may be in a language which is both a language accepted by that Authority and a language of publication referred to in Rule 48.3(a).
+The international search report is drawn up in the language in which the international application to which it relates is to be published, provided that:

+if a translation into another language was transmitted under Rule 23.1(b) (see paragraph 15.14) and the International Searching Authority so wishes, in the language of that translation; or,

+if the international application is to be published in the language of a translation furnished under Rule 12.4 which is not accepted by the International Searching Authority and the Authority so wishes, the international search report and any declaration made under Article 17(2)(a) may be in a language which is both a language accepted by that Authority and a language of publication referred to in Rule 48.3(a).

 Supplementary international search reports are drawn up in a language of publication.
 Normally, this will be either the language in which the international application is actually to be published, or else the language of the translation provided for the purpose of supplementary international search, but it is possible that the former may not be a working language of the Authority and that the latter may not be a language of publication; in this case, any language of publication may be used.

-Sheets Included in the PamphletPublication
+Sheets Included in the Publication

-It is to be noted that only the “second sheet,” the “continuation of second sheet” (if any), the “continuation of first sheet (2)” (if any), and “the extra sheet” (if any), as well as any separate sheet with information on members of patent families, will be the subject of international publication, as the “first sheet” and the continuations of first sheet (1) and (3) (if any) contain only information which will already appear on the front page of the pamphletpublication.
+It is to be noted that only the “second sheet,” the “continuation of second sheet” (if any), the “continuation of first sheet (2)” (if any), and “the extra sheet” (if any), as well as any separate sheet with information on members of patent families, will be the subject of international publication, as the “first sheet” and the continuations of first sheet (1) and (3) (if any) contain only information which will already appear on the front page of the publication.

-International-Type Search

 Rules 45bis.8(bd), 94.1(a)

 Any supplementary international search report is not included in the published international application, but the complete document (including the first sheet and any continuation sheets) is made available to the public, together with a translation into English where appropriate.
-The report is also communicated to all designated and elected Offices whenever the main international search report is requested.16.11 If an international-type search has been carried out, Form PCT/ISA/201 is used for the report.
+The report is also communicated to all designated and elected Offices whenever the main international search report is requested.

-Filling Out the Notification of Transmittal of the International Search Report of the Declaration (Form PCT/ISA/220)
+Filling Out the Notification of Transmittal of the International Search Report or the Declaration, and the Written Opinion of the International Searching Authority (Form PCT/ISA/220)

 Address for Correspondence